Trust God in the Process

 As the semester when on, I kept praying and kept believing that God will bring me through and that I will not fail any course.
 By midterms, I was only failing two courses and I told God that if it is His will that I remain in this nursing program let it be done in my life according to His will because God’s will and purpose for our lives is far greater than we could ever imagine.
 I kept reminding myself that God is in control and that His plans for me are of good and not of evil (Jeremiah 29:11).

-I just want encourage anyone who is going a similar situation as mine or any one experiencing any academic hardship, remember that the plans God has for you are of good and not of evil, plans to give you a hope and expected end (Jeremiah 29:11).
+I just want to encourage anyone who is going a similar situation as mine or anyone experiencing any academic hardship, remember that the plans God has for you are of good and not of evil, plans to give you a hope and expected end (Jeremiah 29:11).

 These are some of the scriptures that helped me through this whole process and hopefully they encourage and help you as well: